-Incentive gift cards must be safeguarded at all times and accounted for as if they were cash.
-The Responsible Employee has primary responsibility for safekeeping, maintenance and proper usage of the incentive gift cards and for advising faculty, staff or students who handle the cards that they must follow this policy.
-For grants, the PI must maintain all records regarding the Research participants.
-The following controls are required at a minimum:
+Incentive cards must be safeguarded at all times and accounted for as if they were cash.
+The person accountable has primary responsibility for safekeeping, maintenance and proper usage and for advising faculty, staff or students of proper handling policy and procedure.
+For grants, the Principal Investigator (PI) must maintain all records regarding the research subjects.

-VI.
-Lost Cards
+V. Lost Cards

 The person accountable will be held liable for any incentive cards in their possession that are lost or misplaced.
 Any shortage must be reported immediately to their Business Officer.
 The Business Officer will then notify Internal Audit.
 Depending on the circumstances, punitive action including loss of ordering privileges, termination and prosecution could result.